uber/cadence/README.md

 This repo contains the source code of the Cadence server and other tooling including CLI, schema tools, bench and canary.

-To implement workflows, use [Go client](https://github.com/uber-go/cadence-client) or [Java client](https://github.com/uber-java/cadence-client) by Cadence, or [Python client](https://github.com/firdaus/cadence-python) and [Ruby client](https://github.com/coinbase/cadence-ruby) developed by community projects.
+You can implement your workflows with one of our client libraries.
+The [Go](https://github.com/uber-go/cadence-client) and [Java](https://github.com/uber-java/cadence-client) libraries are officially maintained by the Cadence team, while the [Python](https://github.com/firdaus/cadence-python) and [Ruby](https://github.com/coinbase/cadence-ruby) client libraries are developed by the community.

 See Maxim's talk at [Data@Scale Conference](https://atscaleconference.com/videos/cadence-microservice-architecture-beyond-requestreply) for an architectural overview of Cadence.